Understand and use nested selection and iteration statements

 Iteration Statements

-Iteration statements allow a block of code to be executed repeatedly.
-The most common types are `for` and `while` loops.
+Iteration statements allow you to repeat a block of code multiple times.
+The main types of iteration statements are for and while loops.

 For Loop

-A `for` loop is used to iterate over a sequence (e.g., a list, string, or range of numbers).
+A for loop is used to iterate over a sequence (e.g., a list, a string, or a range of numbers).
 It executes the code block for each item in the sequence.

 for i in range(1, 6):